parinfer/parinfer.js/lib/parinfer.js.md

 ## Housekeeping

-To understand Parinfer's inference process, it's important to first know that it performs some housekeeping on the code as a necessary step toward the main transformations.
+Parinfer performs some housekeeping on the code as a necessary step toward the main transformations.

 - __Tab Characters__: A line indented with a tab character results in an ambiguous indentation length.
 Thus, we replace such tab characters with a